barbarashih/r_workshop_202306/index.md

 - What happens when you type class(class)?
 - After creating the function myfun, try myfun(1,2).
 What do you think the function is doing?
 - Try writing a function that converts celsius to fahrenheit.
+- Try making a function that stick together a defined string and a user input (for example, user can in put "apple", and "0.5", and the function will return "apple costs £0.5".
+If you can already do this, then try to make it return "An apple costs 50p".)

+### Task 4.3
+Read in a file.